- Discussion:

 So if all non-scriptural elements are excluded in 2 Timothy, then, by analogy, Scripture would logically have to be excluded in Ephesians.
 It is far more reasonable to recognize that the absence of one or more elements in one passage does not mean that they are nonexistent.
 The Church and Scripture are both equally necessary and important for teaching."

 The author's claims are fallacious, considering how the context of Ephesians 4 does not match that of 2 Timothy 3.
 2 Timothy 3:16-17 specifically points us to a rule of faith.
-Ephesians 4:11-15 is discussing unity in Christ Jesus and the diverse gifts of the Holy Spirit.
+Ephesians 4:11-15 is discussing unity in Christ and the diverse gifts of the Holy Spirit.
 The text from Ephesians pertains to the administration of the principles found within the guide (i.e. Scripture), namely brotherly fellowship and edification in the faith.
-The context of 2 Timothy 3:16-17 identifies our spiritual standard of discernment.
+The context of 2 Timothy 3:16-17 identifies our spiritual standard of discerning truth.
 2 Timothy 3 addresses the means by which edification in the faith is to be done.
 Scripture equips the faithful man of God for every good work.
 2 Timothy mentions no other rule of faith.
-So this Roman Catholic objection is actually a false analogy.
+So this Roman Catholic objection is a false analogy.

 "This is similar to people on two sides of a constitutional debate both saying, “Well, we go by what the Constitution says, whereas you guys don’t.”
 The U.S. Constitution, like the Bible, is not sufficient in and of itself to resolve differing interpretations.
 Judges and courts are necessary, and their decrees are legally binding.
 Supreme Court rulings cannot be overturned except by a future ruling or constitutional amendment.
 In any event, there is always a final appeal that settles the matter."

 This comparison is misleading because the constitution and appointed judges who provide interpretations for lawmakers are fallible (whereas the pope claims to have been bestowed a charisma of infallibility in proclaiming dogmas).
 Secondly, it is merely assumed by Catholics that the church must be governed by a single earthly head.
 That idea cannot even be found in the New Testament.
 What we should be striving for is unity according to Scripture.
-God given revelation is the final court of appeal that settles doctrinal disputes.

 Catholic appeal to "tradition" is ironic, because they only appeal to CATHOLIC traditions and traditions made up by men of that organization.
 But what did the Bible mean when it spoke of "traditions" and what did the early Christians mean?
 This post answers these questions (hint -- they did not mean what Rome means!)